 Here is a step-by-step guide showing how I repaired the sidewall delamination on my RV.
-I’ll also share a few tips to help get a successful outcome.
+I learned many things during this project that I believe will help you get an acceptable result.

-Two years ago I noticed the side wall on the back corner of our 11 year old RV starting to bubble up.
-When I pressed on it the wall panel would move in an out.
-This was a classic sign of RV delamination.
+Two years ago I noticed the side wall on the back corner of our 2007 RV starting to bubble up.
+Several areas on the left rear of the motorhome were bulging.
+Some worse than others.
+When I pressed on the wall panel it would move in an out.
+This was a classic sign of sidewall delamination.

 After months of planning I dedicated a warm summer week of my life to repairing the delamination.
 The final outcome was better that I expected.

-In this article, I’ll walk you through my process to repair the delamination on my RV.
-I also share my top delamination repair tips and tricks that really helped make my outcome a successful one.
+Let me walk you through my process to repair the sidewall.
+I’ll also share my top delamination repair tips and tricks that really helped make my outcome a successful one.

 Let me start by answering a few questions you may have:

 YES.
 If you have the desire, patience and basic DIY skills to do so.

 Is this a difficult project?

 YES.
 You shouldn’t underestimate the complexity of this project.
 Once I was ready to start, it took me 7 full days to complete.

 I developed several tips and processes while repairing the delamination on my RV that I’ll explain and demonstrate in this video.